-Stay informed on the latest Scottsdale AZ real estate market trends by bookmarking this page.
+Stay informed on the latest Scottsdale real estate market trends by bookmarking this page.
 The real estate trends in Phoenix and Scottsdale are completely different than the national trends.
 This page is updated frequently to keep you informed on the changes in the market.
-Research the latest Scottsdale real estate market trends and housing statistics right here.
-We want all of our clients to have access to the most current Scottsdale real estate stats and trends.
+Research the latest Scottsdale real estate trends and housing statistics right here.
+We want all of our clients to have access to the most current Scottsdale real estate stats.

 Please call Carmen Brodeur at (602) 791-0536 with any questions.